 When used in this Ordinance, the following words and phrases shall have the meaning given in this Section.

 Density.
 The number of dwelling units per gross acre of land.
-The number of dwelling units permitted per net acre of land.
-(Net acre equals gross acre less streets, easements, water, open space, etc.)

 Sect 9.18 Planned Unit Development (PUD) Urban Planned Unit Development (UPUD) And Commercial Planned Unit Development (CPUD)